cboix/EPIMAP_ANALYSIS/README.md

-### Epimap Analysis code repository
-Epimap (Epigenome Integration across Multiple Annotation Projects) downloading, processing, ChromHMM/ChromImpute, clustering, and all subsequent analysis code.

-*Contact:* cboix at mit
+# EPIMAP_ANALYSIS

+EpiMap analysis code repository - datadownloading and pre+post-processing for imputation, annotation, and analysis